Active duty service members, Reserves and Guard members, eligible veterans, and retirees are well covered by military insurance.

 - TRICARE for Life – Military retirees who are eligible for Medicare (age 65 and older)

-- TRICARE Reserve Select Retiree – Retired members of the Guard and Reserves
+- TRICARE Reserve Select Retiree – Retired members of the Guard and Reserves (other healthcare options after retiring from Guard/Reserves).

 You can also look for health care coverage through a civilian employer if your employer offers healthcare coverage after you leave the military.